 To live a modest lifestyle in retirement, which is more frugal than a comfortable lifestyle but slightly better than living on the age pension alone, an individual would need an annual budget of $27,648, and a couple an annual budget of $39,775 (assuming they own their home outright).

 These numbers are going to increase over time with inflation, however, they are a good guide for the purpose of understanding what you need to do now to be ready for retirement.

 “A goal without a plan is just a wish”

-Many retirees simply can’t afford to do their bucket lists or make the sea change they’d imagined.
-If taking the entire family on a once in a lifetime trip to Europe is high on your ‘when I retire’ list you need to know how much it’s going to cost and if you can afford it when you want to make it happen.
+Many retirees simply can’t afford to do their bucket list items or make the sea change they’d imagined.
+If taking the entire family on a once-in-a-lifetime trip to Europe is high on your ‘when I retire’ list you need to know how much it’s going to cost and if you can afford it when you want to make it happen.

 You might have said goodbye to the 9-5 but that doesn’t mean you can’t keep money coming in during retirement.

 Having even a small amount of regular income can have a serious impact on how long you can make your retirement savings last.